125 Popular Indian Brahmin Surnames Or Last Names, By Region

 33. Apte

-Apte is a common Indian last name predominantly associated with Maharashtrian Chitpavan Brahmins.
+Apte is one of the most common Indian last names predominantly associated with Maharashtrian Chitpavan Brahmins.
 It originates from the Marathi term “apṭa,” which refers to the yellow bell orchid tree, scientifically known as Bauhinia tomentosa, possessing medicinal qualities.

 34. Bhatta